Untitled | Photo by Cindy Cunningham | Copyright © - Used with Permission

 Credit is available from UCR Extension, University of California, Riverside.
 Credit fees are listed separately from noncredit fees.
 Credit units are based on a quarter system.
 Credit students may be required to successfully complete assignments or exams.
 Teachers may apply for Professional Career Development through their school district.

-There is a $10 discount per class for JTNPA, OSHER, or PINE members, including those who join when they register.
+There is a $10 discount per class for JTNPA members, including those who join when they register.
 Discounts may not be combined.

 The park has become an extremely popular destination in recent years.
 Due to this popularity, all park campgrounds usually fill on weekends October through May.
 If you arrive too late to get a site in a designated campground, you have the following options: